lightstep/cloud-native-observability/02 - customers-and-engineers.md

 fundamental need to utilize a software system, and they are limited in their ability to utilize it by analyzing its outputs.

+> IMAGE: A checkout button (or a rideshare, or something similarly
+> complex but familiar) visualized as a distributed transaction.
+The grumpy user
+> holding the phone is thinking "What's taking so long?!"

 Customers have a deliberately narrowed scope of visibility into a system, and relatively fewer tools to modify system behavior than an engineer.
 Engineers have privileged access and the ability to probe, inspect, and modify a